Antithetic multilevel Monte Carlo estimation for multi-dimensional SDEs without L\'{e}vy area simulation: Multilevel Monte Carlo estimation

-In the multidimensional SDE applications considered in this paper, we will show that the Milstein approximation with the \Levy areas set to zero, combined with the antithetic construction, leads to $X^{\fp}-X^{\fm} = O(\D t^{1/2})$ but $ \X^f-X^{c} = O(\D t)$.
-Hence, the variance $\V[\fracs{1}{2} (P^{\fp}_{l} \!+\!
-P^{\fm}_{l}) -P^c_{l-1}]$ is $O(\D t^2)$, which is the order obtained for scalar SDEs using the Milstein discretisation with its first order strong convergence.
-We first show this for the simple Clark \& Cameron model problem which can be analysed in detail.
-We then extend the analysis to a general class of multidimensional SDEs.
+In the multi-dimensional SDE applications considered in this paper, we will show that the Milstein approximation with the L{\'e}vy areas set to zero, combined with the antithetic construction, leads to $X^{f}-X^{a} = O(\Delta t^{1/2})$ but $ \X^f-X^{c} = O(\Delta t)$.
+Hence, the variance $\mathbb{V}[\frac{1}{2} (P^{f}_{l} + P^{a}_{l}) -P^c_{l-1}]$ is $O(\Delta t^2)$, which is the order obtained for scalar SDEs using the Milstein discretisation with its first order strong convergence.
+We first show this for the simple Clark and Cameron model problem which can be analysed in detail.
+We then extend the analysis to a general class of multi-dimensional SDEs.